shriharshpatil23/Real-Estate-Price_Predictor/README.md

 ---

-## Description of ata used for Model:
+## Description of data used for Model:

 1. Title: Boston Housing Data